 At the height of 600 – 1000 m dominating ecosystem is a montane tropical forest.
 Mount Nimba represents the most valuable forest refuge in Western Africa.
 Higher, at elevations above 850 m very frequent is mist which hangs over the mountains for the most time.
 Thanks to this montane forest is rich with epiphytes and looks like fairytale jungle.

 Above the height of 1000 m dominates montane grassland – also nearly unique ecosystem with its own endemic species of plants and animals.

 Rare and endemic species

 Mount Nimba belongs to most biodiverse sites in the world.
-Here in comparatively small area have been found more than 2,000 species of vascular plants, 317 species of vertebrates, more than 2,500 invertebrates, many of them new to science.
+Here in the comparatively small area have been found more than 2,000 species of vascular plants, 317 species of vertebrates, more than 2,500 invertebrates, many of them new to science.
 More than 200 species of plants and animals are endemic – found only here.

 - Only in the montane grasslands of Mount Nimba lives Nimbaphrynoides occidentalis – a viviparous toad.
-It has developed the ability to give a birth to live toads because of xeric conditions on the mountain.
+It has developed the ability to give birth to live toads because of xeric conditions on the mountain.
 The only other viviparous toad in the world is Nimbaphrynoides liberiensis which also lives here!

 - 16 species of plants are found only on this mountain.

 - Here are found 101 species of orchids.
 Orchid Rhipidoglossum paucifolium is found only here.

 - During the first research of earthworms (1958) here were found 37 species of earthworms – 31 of these were new to the science!
 Recently, in 2009 were found three more new species.